Bishop Othal Hawthorne Lakeyohlakey[at]gmail.com

 The 44th Bishop is the Chair of the Department of Christian Education of the CME Church, Chair of the Commission on History and Archives, is a member of the Board of Directors of the National Congress of Black Churches, and is Chair of the Commission on Merger with the AME Zion Church.
 For some 30 years Bishop Lakey has been a regular panelist on the nationally syndicated television program, The American Religious Townhall.

-Bishop Lakey is also the author of several books and historic texts including "The Rise of Colored Methodism: A Study of the Background and Beginnings of the CME Church" (1972), "The History of the CME Church" (1985), and "God In My Mama's House: The Women's Movement in the CME Church" (1994).
+Often called the Historian of the CME Church, Bishop Lakey is also the author of several books and seminal historic texts including "The Rise of Colored Methodism: A Study of the Background and Beginnings of the CME Church" (1972), "The History of the CME Church" (1985), "God In My Mama's House: The Women's Movement in the CME Church" (1994) and "Bewitched, Bothered and Bewildered" (2011)

 He was married to the late Narsis (nee Beard) Lakey; parent of two adults sons, James Othal and Bryan Ashley, 2 adult stepdaughters, Rachael and Beulah Millicent and grandparent to 3 grandchildren, Keisha Jeanette, Bryan Ashley II and Jaide Ahlexas.
 In 2005 he married Dr. Elfreda (nee McCrae) Lakey.